Six Stages of Disease caused by Invasion of Cold

 When the battleground reaches inwards to the Yin areas, the defence is strong and persistent, at least to start with, but with less room for manoeuvre.

-Castle walls, the first line of defence
+Castle walls, like the first line of defence in the Six Stages

 Tower surrounded by outer walls – Photo by Jacek Pobłocki on Unsplash